Abhixs1/Draw-Diagram/README.md

 Save, load, and rollback diagrams to previous versions easily.

-Diagrams and their versions are securely stored in a SQL database.
+Secure diagram storage in SQL database.

 📝 Diagram and Template Management

-Supports full CRUD operations (Create, Read, Update, Delete) for diagrams and templates.
+Full CRUD operations (Create, Read, Update, Delete) for diagrams and templates.

-Home dashboard with interactive cards for quick access to saved projects and predefined templates.
+Home dashboard with interactive cards for quick access to saved projects and templates.

 📈 Scalability & Architecture

 Frontend-Backend separation with REST APIs for modularity.

-Designed for cloud deployment on Azure, ensuring performance and scalability.
+Designed for cloud deployment on Azure ensuring performance and scalability.

 Clean, maintainable codebase following industry best practices.